 Starvation and nutritional stress are now becoming more common for hoiho.
 Variation in the quality and quantity of prey can result in reduced fledging weights, breeding success and growth rates, chick mortality, and an overall decline in local hoiho populations.

-The Conservation Services Programme (CSP) is administered by DOC and the MPI, funded by a levy on the fishing industry and has the following objectives:
+The Conservation Services Programme (CSP) is administered by DOC and Fisheries New Zealand (FNZ), funded by a levy on the fishing industry and has the following objectives:

 - To understand the nature and extent of adverse effects from commercial fishing activities on protected species [e.g. hoiho] in NZ waters.